forcedotcom/cli/releasenotes/sf/README.md

     Run the commands with `--help` to see examples.

-    Finally, note that the `sf data resume` command is deprecated.
+    Finally, the `sf data resume` command is deprecated.
 Use `sf data delete resume` or `sf data upsert resume` instead.

+* NEW: When you type a command fragment and `sf` displays a list of possible commands for you to choose from, we now also display the command summary.
+The summaries make it easier for you to pick the command you want.

+* FIX: You can now specify `packageAliases` that contain spaces in the `sfdx-project.json` file and execute `package` commands that use the alias without getting an error.
+(GitHub issue [#1925](https://github.com/forcedotcom/cli/issues/1925), oclif PR [#614](https://github.com/oclif/core/pull/614))

+* FIX: For backwards compatibility, we added the `-v|--targetdevhubusername` flag back to the `force org delete` and `org delete scratch` commands, even though the flag doesn't do anything and is deprecated.
+(GitHub issue [#1936](https://github.com/forcedotcom/cli/issues/1936), plugin-org PR [#581](https://github.com/salesforcecli/plugin-org/pull/581))

 ## 1.66.2 (Feb 22, 2023) [stable]